Applied Developmental Psychology: Parenting, autism, early intervention, acceptance and commitment therapy (ACT)

-Rebecca is a PhD student in the Applied Developmental Psychology program, under the guidance of Dr. Pasnak.
-She is the Executive Director of The Language and Behavior Center, which provides comprehensive services to children with autism and related disorders.
+Rebecca is a second year doctoral student in the Applied Developmental Psychology program, under the guidance of Dr. Pasnak.
+She is the CEO of The Language and Behavior Center, which provides comprehensive services to children with autism and related disorders.
 Rebecca became a Board Certified Assistance Behavior Analyst (BCaBA) in 2010, and went on to become a Board Certified Behavior Analyst (BCBA) in 2014.
 She has worked in schools, in clinics, and provided in-home services to children with autism and related disorders.
 Through this work she became interested in developmental psychology as it relates to Autism Spectrum Disorder.